Olaf Scholz, Germany’s Next Chancellor, Is Calm But Firm.

 Olaf Scholz, a Social Democrat who has been described as austere and even robotic, managed to inspire German voters in this year’s election with a campaign that capitalized on his reputation as a safe pair of hands.

-Scholz, 63, is on the verge of becoming Germany’s next chancellor, succeeding Angela Merkel, who is stepping down after 16 years in politics.
+Scholz, 63, will become Germany’s seventh postwar chancellor, succeeding Angela Merkel, who is stepping down after 16 years in politics.

-The Social Democrats (SPD) had started the election campaign at the bottom of the polls, with many dismissing Scholz’s chances of becoming the next prime minister — to the point where he doesn’t even have an official biography.
+The Social Democrats (SPD) started the election campaign at the bottom of the polls, with many dismissing Scholz’s chances of becoming the next prime minister — to the point that he didn’t even have an official biography until this week.

 Scholz, on the other hand, pulled off a surprise upset by pitching himself as the ideal candidate to carry on Merkel’s legacy, even mimicking her famous “rhombus” hand motion on a magazine cover.